EllaBrands/stanDev/Function-Syntax-and-Semantics-Design.md

 * Return statements are allowed anywhere in functions

-* In order to satisfy the C++ compiler, we will need to test that every execution branch has a return statement;  Need to test that there is a valid return from every branch of execution.
-This is more subtle than just requiring one at the end, because of cases like
+* In order to pass the C++ compiler without warnings and provide warnings ourselves, we should try to pick up programs that have executions ending in something other than a return.
+This can only be heuristic due to undecidability.

+* Syntactically, we can check that the final statement in a program (including all of its conditional branches) end in a return statement.
+This is stricter than C++.
+It is defined recursively by
+    * a return statement ends in a return statement
+    * an exception ends in a return statement
+    * a block ends in a return statement if its final statement ends in a return statement
+    * a conditional ends in a return statement if each of its conditional blocks ends in a return statement
+    * a while loop ends in a return statement if its body block ends in a return statement

+* C++ only issues warnings, not errors if there is not a return.
+But it does provide a bogus return value without griping (no idea how it's defined).
+I tried this

     ```
-    real bar(real x) {
-      if (x < 1e-28)
-        return x;
-      else
-        return x * x;
+    #include <iostream>
+    int foo() {
+      for (int i = 0; i < 10; ++i)
+        if (i > 20) return i;
     }
+    int main() {
+      std::cout << "foo()=" << foo() << std::endl;
+    }
     ```
-where both branches of a conditional have a return.
-If there is a final statement outside of a conditional, it must be a return.

-* It's even trickier for a loop

-    ```
-    for (n in 1:N)
-      if (n > 100) return x;
-    ```
-which isn't guaranteed to have a return unless N > 100.
-While statements present similar issues.
+and it printed `foo()=-1` in clang++ and g++ at optimization 0 and `foo()=7` at optimization 3 in g++.
+So it looks like more unspecified behavior.

 * We could simplify by just returning a default value of the return type if the program exits without a return.
 This could be coded in C++ after a return with something like:

     ```
     if (true) return default_simplex();
     ```
 where it's the minimal size meeting all the constraints (treat like zero-inits).
+This doesn't cause g++ to gripe, even with `-Wall` option.

 ### Input and Output Validation

+* The proposed implementation will not allow constrained inputs or outputs, which follows Stan's existing functions, none of which are intrinsically constrained.

+* This requires the program itself to validate it's output.

-* If we allow declarations of arguments and return values as simplex, cov_matrix, etc., then
+* ALTERNATIVE:  If we allow declarations of arguments and return values as simplex, cov_matrix, etc., then
     * inputs should be validated on input
     * outputs should be validated on return

-* If an illegal input or output is encountered, an exception should be raised
+    * if an illegal input or output is encountered, an exception should be raised

-### Void Type for Returns

-* There is no reason to include a void return type for functions, because they have no side effects.

 ### Function application is an expression

-* User-defined functions act just like other functions in that their application to arguments is an expression.
+* User-defined functions act just like other functions in that their application to arguments is an expression syntactically.

-* Argument types need to be validated syntactically
+* Argument types will be validated syntactically by the parser for user-defined functions just like any other function

+* Functions will not be usable as expressions;  see the section on subroutines below

 ### Subroutines

-* Subroutines act as statements, not as expressionss;  functions act

-* Should be declared with a void type, or just no return type at all
+* Stan will allow subroutines that will be declared like functions with a `void` return type

-* Should allow return statements with no values, e.g.,
+* Subroutines will allow return statements without a value.

     ```
     return;
     ```
-and optionally a void return
+or optionally a void return
     ```
     return void;

+* Subroutines do not require a return;  a final return of void is implicit

 * The log probability increment statement, `increment_log_prob()`, should be legal in subroutines but not in functions.
-Functions with an increment log prob need to get expanded at compile time to take the `lp__` variable as their first or last argument and then to be passed that value automatically when called.
+    * subroutines with that increment the log prob accumulator need to get expanded at compile time to take the `lp__` variable as their first or last argument and then to be passed that value automatically when called.
+    * subroutines that involve log probabilities will not be allowed in blocks where `lp__` is not defined.

 * Here's an example of how a subroutine would be declared (the scale should get a lower bound if constraints are allowed)